-Your doctor or nurse will mark the most painful areas on your skin with a pen or marker.
+Your doctor or healthcare professional will mark the most affected areas on your skin with a pen or marker.

 Before placing the Qutenza patches on the skin, the treatment area(s) will be washed with soap and water and dried.
 Hair in treatment areas will be clipped.

-Before placing the Qutenza patches on the skin, your doctor or nurse may apply a numbing gel or cream or give you an oral pain medicine to reduce potential stinging.
+Before placing the Qutenza patches on the skin, your doctor or healthcare professional may apply a numbing gel or cream or give you an oral pain medicine to reduce potential stinging.
 The gel or cream should be removed prior to applying Qutenza and the skin washed and dried thoroughly.

-Your doctor or nurse may wear gloves, and sometimes a mask and protective glasses, while handling the Qutenza patches.
+Your doctor or healthcare professional may wear gloves, and sometimes a mask and protective glasses, while handling the Qutenza patches.
 Do not sniff or inhale close to the Qutenza patches as this may cause coughing or sneezing.

 Qutenza may be cut into smaller pieces to fit the treatment area.
-Your doctor or nurse will remove the patches after 30 minutes if you’re being treated for nerve pain on your feet or 60 minutes if you’re being treated for nerve pain on other parts of your body.
+Your doctor or healthcare professional will remove the patches after 30 minutes if you’re being treated for nerve pain on your feet or 60 minutes if you’re being treated for nerve pain on other parts of your body.

-It may take between 1 to 3 weeks before you experience pain relief with Qutenza.
-If after that time you still have a lot of pain, please talk to your doctor.
+It may take between 1 to 3 weeks before you experience pain relief with Qutenza.You may feel better after the first treatment, or it may take more treatments with Qutenza before you notice a change.

 Qutenza therapy may be repeated at 90-day intervals, if necessary.
 If you experience insufficient pain relief or pain returns earlier, please consult your doctor.
+Your doctor may recommend to treat you earlier (but with a minimum interval of 60 days).

 You may be given pain medicines to take for the pain you experience with Qutenza therapy.